tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-save-game-format.md

 : Ammunition slot (arrows).
 Stores the ammunition type, not count.

 50-57
 : Ammo/charges (eight inventory slots).
+A value of `FF` for charges means that item cannot run out of charges.

 58
 : Ammo/charges (robe/armor slot).